Ford Kuga: New Zealand

 Television New Zealand reported that a Ford Kuga Titanium 2013 burst into flames in December 2016.
 The incident is being investigated by Ford NZ.
 Ford NZ say that the models being investigated in South Africa were built between 2012 and 2014 and fitted with a 1.6 L EcoBoost engine.
 They also say differences exist between the models sold in South Africa and those sold in New Zealand.

 Until the investigation into the New Zealand incident has been completed, no decision can be made about recalling the 1,300 cars of the same model sold in New Zealand.

+Safety

-Third generation (CX482; 2019)
+Third generation (C482; 2019)

 The third-generation Ford Kuga made its debut on April 2, 2019; it went on sale in the third quarter of 2019 as a 2020 model for markets in North America (as the fourth-generation Escape for the region).
-There are five new engine transmission combinations, including a plug-in petrol electric hybrid that can go 30 mi on electricity, as well as a conventional hybrid and two turbocharged four-cylinder engines mated to eight-speed automatic transmissions along with Android Auto.
+The model has five new engine/transmission combinations, including a plug-in petrol electric hybrid that can go 30 mi on electricity, as well as a conventional hybrid and two turbocharged four-cylinder engines mated to eight-speed automatic transmissions along with Android Auto.

-The third-generation Kuga is the company’s first SUV to use the C2 platform, also found in the latest Focus, making it longer, wider and with a more generous wheelbase.
-Ford claims that the new model is up to 90kg lighter than the outgoing Kuga.
+The third-generation Kuga is the company's first SUV to use the C2 platform, also found in the latest Focus, making it longer and wider, with a more generous wheelbase.
+Ford claims that the new model is up to 90 kg lighter than the outgoing Kuga.

+Facelift

+The facelifted Kuga was introduced in January 2024, a year after its North American market counterpart, the Escape, received the design refresh.

+Safety

 Sales

+The plug-in hybrid Kuga was Europe's best-selling plug-in hybrid in 2021, 2022, 2023, and it was Europe's second-best-selling plug-in hybrid in 2024.
+The non-PHEV version of the Kuga consistently ranks in the thirty most popular vehicles in Europe.

-Chinese sales does not include the third-generation Kuga which is sold as the Escape.
+Chinese sales do not include the third-generation Kuga, which is sold as the Escape.